GEUS-Glaciology-and-Climate/geus-glaciology-and-climate.github.io/_posts/2023-03-06-thredds-data-server.md

   <catalogRef xlink:title="CryoClim" xlink:href="cryoclimCatalog.xml" name=""/>
 ```

-Getting the data links to display as intended can be difficult (good luck!), but you can start by following existing patterns in the other catalog files.
+Getting the data links to display as intended can be difficult (good luck!), but you can **start by following existing patterns in the other catalog files**.
 The `datasetScan` and `filter` elements are very handy for scanning all files within a directory.
 Refer to the [TDS tutorial](https://docs.unidata.ucar.edu/tds/current/userguide/index.html) for further information.

 The approach I used which replicates `metadata` elements within each `dataset` element seems redundant, but I couldn't get it to work any other way.